New Stadium at RFK Campus

 Future stadium in Washington, D.C.

-New Commanders Stadium, also called New RFK Stadium, is the project name for an indoor multi-purpose stadium planned for construction in Washington, D.C., United States.
-The stadium will serve as the home venue of the National Football League (NFL) team Washington Commanders and host other sports and public events.
-It will directly replace the former Robert F. Kennedy Memorial Stadium—home of the team from 1961 to 1996—located along the Anacostia River in the city's Hill East neighborhood.
+New Stadium at RFK Campus is the project name for an indoor stadium in Washington, D.C. scheduled to open in 2030.
+It will serve as the home venue of the National Football League (NFL) team Washington Commanders and host other sports and public events.
+The stadium will be the successor of the former RFK Stadium—home of the team from 1961 to 1996 during which they were known as the Washington Redskins—located along the Anacostia River in the city's Hill East neighborhood.

-Commanders Stadium will have a seating capacity of 65,000 and a translucent roof allowing for climate control and sunlight.
-It will be among the most expensive stadiums ever built at a projected cost of billion.
-It will be designed by the architectural firm HKS, owned by the District of Columbia, and operated by the Commanders, with future residential, retail, and hospitality development planned around it.
-The stadium is expected to open in 2030, with construction scheduled to begin in 2026.
+The stadium, designed by architectural firm HKS, will be owned by the government of DC and managed by the Commanders.
+It is planned for a seating capacity of 65,000 and a neoclassical-inspired colonnade exterior with a skylit roof.
+The stadium—projected to cost billion—will be among the most expensive ever built and will anchor adjacent mixed-use development.